KCL-BMEIS/KCL-DGX-cluster-documentation/2-Hello-world/README.md

 Couple of thing to notice

-- `-i hello-world` specifies the container we wish to run
+- `-i hello-world` specifies the image we wish to run
 - `-g 0` uses **zero** GPUs, hold on cowboy 🤠!

 > [!TIP]